 Sometimes I jump too quickly into deeper material without enough of an "on-ramp," and provide overwhelming amounts of homework.
-In recent years I have adjusted assignments to have different "types" of problems, which indicate to students which problems to focus their efforts on, and I can provide more challenging problems as extra, but unnecessary, practice.
-To help scaffold examples in class, I will actively solicit more "group questions," since this has been an effective way to discover what specific examples are unclear or confusing.
-By constantly making subtle changes to my course each time I teach, I hope to settle into a course which is stable, rigorous, and rewarding for everyone.
+Scaffolding, one of the techniques I learned through the LTAI training, gives one way I can combat this.
+(See Student Comments for a specific implementation of scaffolding I plan to incorporate.)
+In recent years I have adjusted assignments to have different "types" of problems, which indicate to students which problems to focus their efforts on, and I can provide more challenging problems as extra practice.
+I have found that students are often overwhelmed by the amount of homework in this class, which leads them to having less time and energy for persistence in the face of open-ended questions.
+One of the course learning outcomes is that students develop such perseverance, and I have seen that by giving each question a different label, students are more willing to sit and struggle with the reduced number of "core" questions.
+Moreover, I will actively solicit more group questions during lecture, since this has been an effective way to discover what specific examples are unclear or confusing.
+This not only allows me to be more clear in my explanation, but gives students the chance to evaluate my mathematical arguments as a group.
+Such evaluation is precisely one of the goals of the course (see Sample Syllabus).
+By constantly making subtle changes to my course each time I teach, I hope to settle into a course which is stable, rigorous, and rewarding for everyone, and where the course objectives can be readily attained.